outpaddling/LPJS/README.md

 debian11                           1     0     976       0 Linux   x86_64
 abalone                            4     0    8192       0 Darwin  x86_64
 ```

+Windows machines can be utilized with some sort of POSIX compatibility
+layer, such as Cygwin, MSYS2, or WSL.
+These systems have limitations and
+performance issues, however, so a virtual machine running a lightweight BSD
+or Linux system under Windows may be preferable.

 - Minimal configuration: HPC sysadmins should only be required to provide
 information that is difficult to determine automatically.
 E.g. compute node